damianhakert/damianhakert.github.io/source/_posts/2015-06-17-release-manager-the-invisible-hero.markdown

 Release manager tasks can be broken down into:

-1. Make sure that GitLab CE, EE and GitLab CI repositories have updated installation and upgrade guides
+1. Make sure that GitLab CE, EE and GitLab CI repositories have an updated installation and upgraded guides
-1. Make sure that omnibus-gitlab package will be ready for the release
+1. Make sure that the Omnibus-GitLab package will be ready for the release
-1. Release RC version, do QA, deploy on GitLab.com and ci.gitlab.com
+1. Release the RC version, do QA, deploy on GitLab.com and ci.GitLab.com
 1. Follow reported regressions and make sure that developers are aware/working on a fix
 1. Decide which fixes can go into the release
-1. Coordinate package building
+1. Coordinate the package building
-1. Make sure that blog post contains all the necessary information
+1. Make sure that the blog post contains all the necessary information
 1. Do the final release
 1. Decide if there needs to be a patch release
 1. Coordinate patch release